Tr1ck4/Chat-app/README.txt

+This is a simple Chat web-application with Websocket.

-Guide for set up project
+Guide for set up project :

-1. Install the project
+1. Install the project.
 2. Run commands:
     cd chat
     npm run build #build frontend components